rahul-bala/task-tracker/README.md

 ## Description

 This application has been built to support keeping of tasks (to-do notes) for users.
 The application does not include a user interface.
-Instead, the app can be accessed using the swagger page on the app is started up.
+Instead, the app can be accessed using the swagger page once the app is started up.
 The swagger page will be available at http://localhost:8080/swagger-ui.html

 The following features are supported by the app.